Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

 You'll need to establish a serial connection with the board in order to connect to the console.

-You can do this via a Kubos Vagrant image with the ``minicom kubos`` command after booting the board.
+You can do this via a CubeOS Vagrant image with the ``minicom cubeos`` command after booting the board.

-The default login information for an iOBC is kubos/Kubos123.
+The default login information for an iOBC is cubeos/CubeOS123.

 Issue the ``reboot`` command in order to restart the system.